davekilian/davekilian.github.com/_posts/2012-07-15-multiplayer-i.markdown

 TODO diagram

-We'll be building our game on a client/server architecture.
+We'll be building our game using a client-server architecture.
 I'll assume you're familiar with client/server systems in general.
 For games, a client-server system usually means:

 * The server tracks the state of the game
 * The server sends the state to the clients